 Needs vs Wants

-The 30 day rule can be an excellent way to manage excess spending on items that are wants rather than needs.
+The 30 day rule can be an excellent way to manage excess spending on items that we want rather than need.
 For example, if you’re out of toilet paper, that clearly goes into the needs category, and doesn’t fit the rule.
 You could shop for a better price, sure, but it’s a pretty necessary purchase.

 If your car is almost out of gas and you’ve got to drive to work in the morning, the same concept applies.
 Yes, if you need to eat dinner and the cupboards are bare and the fridge is empty, you’ll need food (but not necessarily steak and lobster).